okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-10-0/index.md

 ### Tokens transform events no longer available

-Token transform System Log [events](/docs/reference/api/event-types/) will no longer fire.
+Token transform System Log [events](/docs/reference/api/event-types/) will no longer fire for SAML and Token Inline Hooks.
 They have been replaced by Inline Hook events.  <!-- OKTA-249601 -->

 ### Cookies updated to preserve cross-functionality